Monarch7-NS/sonictab.ai/week 3.md

     3. AI Transcription
 - **Configuration:** Added `SongConfiguration` to inject metadata (Artist, BPM, Tuning) into the prompt context.
 - **Search Integration:** Enabled Google Search grounding to prioritize web research over hallucination.
-- Learned to optimize prompt engineering and leverage AI for rapid prototyping and debugging.
-- Gemini 2.5 Flash: Core logic engine for audio analysis and ASCII tablature generation.
-- Google Search Tool (Grounding): Used in AI prompt for live web data to improve accuracy.
-- AI Coding Assistant: Refactored project structure, debugged TypeScript errors, generated UI components.
-- Learned to optimize prompt engineering and leverage AI for rapid prototyping and debugging.
-- used gemini 3 pro for tailwind styling and learned so many styles and ways to style a landing page .

 ---